Artists and entertainers’ Hurricane Harvey Relief telethon to support Habitat for Humanity’s recovery efforts

 Funds raised during “Hand In Hand: A Benefit for Hurricane Harvey Relief Telethon” will help Habitat assist more families to repair or rebuild their homes

-Habitat for Humanity’s response to Hurricane Harvey got a boost as one of six beneficiaries of Hand in Hand: A Benefit for Hurricane Harvey Relief telethon that aired nationally on Tuesday, Sept.
+Habitat for Humanity’s response to Hurricane Harvey will get a boost as one of six beneficiaries of Hand in Hand: A Benefit for Hurricane Harvey Relief telethon that will air nationally on Tuesday, Sept.
 12, from 8-9 p.m.
 EDT.
-The telethon featured some of the nation’s biggest stars coming together to raise funds for those affected by Hurricane Harvey.
+The telethon will feature some of the nation’s biggest stars coming together to raise funds for those affected by Hurricane Harvey.
 Funds raised for Habitat for Humanity will go directly to support the organization’s response to Harvey.

 “As tens of thousands of Texans and Louisianans return home to salvage belongings and begin to rebuild, they need our support more than ever,” said Habitat for Humanity International CEO Jonathan Reckford.
 “The entertainment community is stepping up in a big way, and Habitat is proud to partner with these artists as we start down the long road to recovery.”

-The telethon included appearances by stars including George Clooney, Jamie Foxx, Karlie Kloss, Beyoncé, Matt Lauer, Rob Lowe, Matthew McConaughey, Norah O’Donnell, Dennis Quaid, Julia Roberts, Kelly Rowland, Adam Sandler, Ryan Seacrest, Michael Strahan, Blake Shelton, George Strait, Barbra Streisand, Oprah Winfrey and Reese Witherspoon, and more.
-The telethon aired nationally on ABC, CBS, CMT, FOX and NBC, as well as on Facebook, Twitter and YouTube.
+The telethon will include appearances by stars including George Clooney, Jamie Foxx, Karlie Kloss, Beyoncé, Matt Lauer, Rob Lowe, Matthew McConaughey, Norah O’Donnell, Dennis Quaid, Julia Roberts, Kelly Rowland, Adam Sandler, Ryan Seacrest, Michael Strahan, Blake Shelton, George Strait, Barbra Streisand, Oprah Winfrey and Reese Witherspoon with more to be announced.
+The telethon will air nationally on ABC, CBS, CMT, FOX and NBC, as well as on Facebook, Twitter and YouTube.

 As part of its response to Hurricane Harvey, Habitat has begun deploying Mobile Response Units and Disaster Corps volunteers to the region to begin rapid assessments.
 There are about 30 local Habitat for Humanity offices throughout the parts of southeast Texas and southwest Louisiana affected by the storms.
 With their help, Habitat for Humanity International is assessing the shelter and housing needs in areas impacted by the hurricane and developing response options.